YuelongLi/JGL/README.md

 # Java-UI
-A light weight toolset that allows you to build Java UI and create data visualizations instantly.
+A light weight toolset that allows you to build Java UI and create plot visualizations instantly.

 ## Components
 * ScaleLayout: an implementation of layout manager that takes care of all the sizing